binkley/modern-java-practices/README.md

 alongside your program or library.
 An example of this philosophy for a non-Java language is [Clojure](https://www.clojure.org/guides/tools_build#_builds_are_programs).

-The focus is _best build practices_ and _project hygiene_.
+Your focus, and the focus of this article, is _best build practices_ and _project hygiene_.
-This document is _agnostic_ between Gradle and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).
+This project is _agnostic_ between Gradle and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).
 See [_My Final Take on Gradle (vs.
-Maven)_](https://blog.frankel.ch/final-take-gradle/) for an opinionated view.
+Maven)_](https://blog.frankel.ch/final-take-gradle/) for an opinionated view (not my own).

 This is not a JVM starter for only Java:
 I use it for starting my Kotlin projects, and substitute complilation and code